ellysh/video-game-bots/InGameBots/process-memory-access.md

 1. Get object's handle of a current process.
 2. Get access token of the current process.
 3. Enable `SE_DEBUG_NAME` privilege for the current process by affecting process's access token.
+The privilege allows process to debug other applications.
 4. Get object's handle of the target process.

 This is a source of the [`OpenProcess.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/OpenProcess.cpp) application that implements the opening process algorithm: